mafranklin/mfranklin-website/_posts/2021-01-08-home-assistant-environment-monitoring.md

 Once that is done, it is time to put the stick into its case and plug it into the Raspberry Pi.

-## flash home assistant and basic set up
+## Flash home assistant and basic set up

 For the easy process I decided to go with a [HASSIO Home Assistant install](https://www.home-assistant.io/hassio/).
 In this case it is as simple as downloading the image, flashing the SD (in my case using [Balena Etcher](https://www.balena.io/etcher/)) and booting up the Raspberry Pi, at this stage you need to go through a few basic setup steps for Home Assistant, including defining your location (mostly for the weather services).